 On the contrary, content marketing creates a perfect opportunity to gain trust and build a long-term relationship with your audience.

-It is simple – if you manage to gain the trust of your potential new customers, they will be more likely to follow your recommendations.
+If you manage to gain the trust of your potential new and existing customers, they will be more likely to follow your recommendations.

 When you build trust via creating content, make sure to find the balance between frequency and quality of publishing.